IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US32 - Data Visualization MG**

-**As** a manager I want to visualize the most important data from my agency To be able to better understand how my vendors are performing, as well as the most viewed and sold cars.
+**As** a manager I want to visualize the most important data from my car dealership To be able to better understand how my vendors are performing, as well as the most viewed and sold cars.

 **Validation:**